-Prince George's County shall evaluate and document its progress toward meeting all applicable stormwater WLAs included in EPA approved TMDLs.
+Frederick County shall evaluate and document its progress toward meeting all applicable stormwater WLAs included in EPA approved TMDLs.
 An annual TMDL assessment report with tables shall be submitted to MDE.
 This assessment shall include complete descriptions of the analytical methodology used to evaluate the effectiveness of the County's restoration plans and how these plans are working toward achieving compliance with EPA approved TMDLs.
-Prince George's County shall further provide:
+Frederick County shall further provide: